Easy Harissa Halloumi Couscous Salad

 What Is Harissa and Why Use It?

-Harissa is a North African chili paste typically made from red peppers, garlic, spices, and olive oil.
-Depending on the brand, it can range from mild and smoky to quite spicy.
+Harissa is a North African chili paste made with red peppers, garlic, spices, and olive oil.
+Some versions are mild and smoky, others are a bit spicier.

-1. It seasons the halloumi and couscous with warm spices.
+It adds flavor to the halloumi and couscous

-2. It forms the base of the dressing, giving the salad a bold but balanced flavor.
+It becomes the base of the dressing, giving the whole dish a bold but balanced taste

-If you enjoy Mediterranean or Middle Eastern flavors, harissa is a simple ingredient that can transform everyday meals.
+If you like Mediterranean or slightly spicy flavors, harissa fits in here perfectlys, harissa is a simple ingredient that can transform everyday meals.

 Instructions